Discover Adelaide Central Market

 There are enough Coles, Woolies and other supermarkets and grocery stores in Adelaide without the need to go to the Central Market.
 It’s range of produce, freshness, atmosphere and ambience which are at another level that is the difference.

 So do discover Adelaide Central Market and bring along your camera.
-Turn it to vivid mode to capture the intensity of colours.
+Set it to vivid colour mode to capture the intensity of colours.

 For the right atmosphere, time it for breakfast or early lunch on a Saturday.
 Find a seat on the inside to take in the din, the smell and the aroma of fresh coffee, and people- watching is a thing in this place.